6 Ways To Exfoliate Your Legs Naturally + How To Pick The Best Method For Your Skin

 One perk of using a body scrub is that it's typically done in the shower (read: extremely low lift).
 You can keep your favorite store-bought scrub right next to your body wash (a few mbg-approved picks here), or make your own—we'll share our go-to DIY recipe in a bit.

 Whether it's store-bought or homemade, be sure to keep the granules fine.
+Nut shells are commonly used options, and they tend to be too abrasive.
 Many formulas use sugar and coffee, but regardless, "It is best to make sure the granules are small and smooth to prevent the scrub from being too abrasive on the skin," board-certified dermatologist Marisa Garshick, M.D., FAAD, tells mbg.

 Alpha- and beta-hydroxy acids (commonly referred to as AHAs and BHAs) are two superstar ingredients for exfoliation.
 While you may be more familiar with them in facial skin care serums, there are plenty of chemical exfoliation body products out there, too.

 You should know that chemical body exfoliators are often way more potent: The skin on the body is thicker than the skin on the face, which is why exfoliating serums generally have a higher percentage of AHAs or BHAs.

 For general exfoliation, AHAs like glycolic, lactic, and mandelic acid will help to gently dissolve dead skin and brighten tone.
 Salicylic acid, on the other hand (which is oil-soluble), may help manage body breakouts while exfoliating.